Articles

 Conclusion

-To be clear, I am not saying that dogs are necessary to create a safe, personable and prideful neighbourhood.
+To be clear, I am not saying that dogs are necessary to create a safe, personable and prideful neighborhood.
 However, the types of interactions that dogs can evoke most definitely are.
 Public spaces such as dog parks, green spaces, sports fields are essential to a healthy community, and we should never stop encouraging the use and creation of them.

 Oops!
 Something went wrong while submitting the form.